 The Falls are worth seeing not only because they are spectacular, but also they are a fantastic destination for families that like to discover local natural wonders without the hassle of having to walk too much.
 In addition, if you are planning a day trip with the grandparents, visiting the Falls might tick all your boxes, too, as the precinct offers great facilities.

 1301 Nowra Road, Fitzroy Falls NSW 2577

-Entry fees: only for vehicles, which is currently $4.
+Entry fees: only for vehicles.

 Note: if you hold the annual pass, you don’t need to pay.
 For more information about the annual pass, click here.

 Opening times: 9am to 5pm daily.
 Closed on Christmas Day.

 Note: the mentioned times can vary depending on the season.
 Also, Morton National Park is always open but may have to close at times due to poor weather or fire danger.